 Would it have been different if I’d had a business coach?

 I think so.
-If I’d had a coach for that first Cheese Lovers’ Festival in the Hunter Valley, I’d have had so much help in setting direction.
-Looking at the finances, the plans, so on.
+If I’d had a coach or a mentor from the start of the festival, I’d have had so much help in setting direction.
+Looking at the finances, business model, the plans, so on.
 If I’d be willing to take someone on and get advice, it would have been a different story written.

 Without that, I had to learn the hard way.